mikhmha/MPGame/README.md

 # 05/02/2021 Update
 Still working on this project.
 Most of the recent work has been focused on the backend trying to design a good framework for coordinating the game state between the different clients.
 I've been toying with the idea of allowing mutliple UE4 clients and web-clients to play together so that the game can be scaled up from 1v1 to NvM (UE4 clients vs Webclients).

 # update
-MY PC IS DYING!!!!
-I smell something burning (smells like burning plastic) while its running lol.
-I've opened it up a couple of times to inspect but can't seem to figure out what the issue is.
-A friend says its probably the PSU and I agree.
-Ive had this PC since 2014 so I'm also not surprised.
-It will also randomly shut down after an hour of doing anything intensive (hosting/development/games/etc).

-kinda sucks lol. trying to see if theres anything i can do to keep it alive for longer.

-# update
 my pc shuts off after <10 min use so development is stopped for a bit. i ordered a new PSU hopefully that solves the issue, otherwise im pretty sure the problem is the motherboard. really hope thats not the case though cause then ill also need to get a new CPU and ram (still using DDR3).